-- Data are raw facts that must be turned into information in order to be useful and valuable. - Databases are created, maintained, and manipulated using programs called database management systems (DBMS), sometimes referred to as database software. - All data fields in the same database have unique names, several data fields make up a data record, multiple data records make up a table or data file, and one or more tables or data files make up a database. - Relational databases are the most common database format. - 13.
-A field or combination of fields used to uniquely identify a record, and to relate separate tables in a database.
-Examples include social security number, customer account number, or student ID. - 14.
+- Data includes raw facts that must be turned into information in order to be useful and valuable. - Databases are created, maintained, and manipulated using programs called database management systems (DBMS), sometimes referred to as database software. - All data fields in the same database have unique names, several data fields make up a data record, multiple data records make up a table or data file, and one or more tables or data files make up a database. - Relational databases are the most common database format.

+- 13. Code that unlocks encryption. - 14.
 The most common standard for expressing databases, whereby tables (files) are related based on common keys.

 - 1. Define the following terms: table, record, field.
 Provide another name for each term along with your definition. - 2.
-Answer the following questions using the course registration database system, diagramed above: - Imagine you also want to keep track of student majors.
+Answer the following questions using the course registration database system, diagramed above: - a.
+Imagine you also want to keep track of student majors.
 How would you do this?
 Would you modify an existing table?
 Would you add new tables?
-Why or why not? - Why do you suppose the system needs a "Course Title" table? - This database is simplified for our brief introduction.
+Why or why not? - b.
+Why do you suppose the system needs a "Course Title" table? - c.
+This database is simplified for our brief introduction.
 What additional data would you need to keep track of if this were a real course registration system?
 What changes would you make in the database above to account for these needs? - 3.
 Research to find additional examples of organizations that made bad decisions based on bad data.
 Report your examples to your class.
 What was the end result of the examples you're citing (e.g., loss, damage, or other outcome)?
 What could managers have done to prevent problems in the cases that you cited?
 What role did technology play in the examples that you cite?
 What role did people or procedural issues play? - 4.
 Why is an understanding of database terms and technologies important, even for nontechnical managers and staff?
 Consider factors associated with both system use and system development.
 What other skills, beyond technology, may be important when engaged in data-driven decision making?